Helena Police Department Command Staff

 Steve was born and raised in Milwaukee, Wisconsin.
 He joined the United States Air Force in January 1987 where he served at Malmstrom Air Force Base as a Law Enforcement Specialist until September 1991.
 He became a member of the Helena Police Department in October of 1991.

 Steve graduated from the 79th session of the Montana Law Enforcement Academy in 1992.
 He served as a patrol officer until he was promoted to Corporal in 2001 and then Sergeant in 2002.
 Steve worked his way through the ranks becoming a Lieutenant in 2007 and a Captain in 2012.
-Steve became the Assistant Chief in March of 2013.
+Steve became the Assistant Chief in March of 2013 and the Interim-Chief on April 1, 2019.

 Since becoming a member of the department, he has served as a patrolman, Selective Traffic Enforcement Officer, Field Training Officer, SWAT, and Special Projects Officer.
 In 2011, Steve graduated from the 245th session of the FBI National Academy in Quantico, Virginia.
 Steve is married and enjoys spending time in Montana's great outdoors, hiking, hunting, and fishing.